 - Enough nappies to last one week at a time.

 - Most affordable option at the time, and most often the size of pack that’s on special.

-Why do mums buy 61-80 nappies at a time for their newborn?
+Why do mums buy 61-80 nappies at a time?

 - Ten day supply.